samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 ## Install Fabric Samples, Binaries and Docker Images

 Determine a location on your machine where you want to place the base folder for the fabric-samples repository.
-In this course we call that folder fabric.
-The command that follows will perform the following steps:
+In this course we call that folder **fabric**.
+The command that follows performs the required steps:

 * Clone the hyperledger/fabric-samples repository
 * Checkout the appropriate version tag
 * Install the Hyperledger Fabric platform-specific binaries and config files for the version specified into the /bin and /config directories of fabric-samples
 * Download the Hyperledger Fabric docker images for the version specified

-First, create your base folder and switch onto that folder.
+First, create your base folder and switch to that folder.

 ```bash
 mkdir fabric && cd fabric